Gary White (footballer): Bahamas

 White signed with the Bahamas in September 1999, where he was National Team Coach and Technical Director.
 During his tenure with the Bahamas, White moved the national team 55 places up the FIFA world ranking.
 Also as technical director White directed and oversaw all National Team programmes and National Staff Coaches in preparation for all FIFA and CONCACAF Competitions, including coaching education for the National coaches.
 White also designed and implemented a National Coaching Philosophy as part of the International Teams and Player Development Strategy.

 White coached and managed more than 65 FIFA Certified International matches and also during his time as manager the Bahamas was FIFA's highest mover in 2006.

 In 2007 White took the position of technical director of the Snohomish United youth soccer organization.
-In 2009, he left for the Seattle Sounders elite player development program.
+In 2009, he left for the Seattle Sounders FC elite player development program.

 Washington State Soccer and Seattle Sounders FC (EPD) Technical Director

-During his time in Seattle White lead the daily technical operations for the Sounders FC Elite Player Development Program and Washington States coaching education initiatives.
+During his time in Seattle, White lead the daily technical operations for the Sounders FC Elite Player Development Program and Washington States coaching education initiatives.
 During White's time in Seattle the Washington State / Sounders FC Elite Player Development Program became a powerhouse in the nation on and off the field and lead the country with their modern player & coaching development initiatives which, in the end, forced US Youth Soccers ODP (Olympic Development Program) to modernise and become more elite.
 During White's tenure the Washington State / Sounders FC EPD program won eight US Youth Soccer Championships in two years, these were the first championships that Washington had won in over 15 barren years and made the program California South's biggest rival in the country.
 White was named in the US Soccer Task Force for National player Development along with such names as Mia Hamm and Claudio Reyna.